Support for family and friends

 Your loved one might decide to reduce their working hours, or stop working completely if the side effects of treatment are making it difficult to work.

-If you’re caring for someone with prostate cancer, you may also think about reducing your working hours.
+If you’re caring for someone with prostate cancer, you may also need to reduce your working hours.
 Think about telling your manager that someone you are close to has cancer, as you may be entitled to time off or flexible working.
 If you're worried about talking to your manager, remember that everyone has their own worries and health problems from time to time.
 Most people will be understanding and will want to support you.
 Arrange a time to talk to your manager, and try working out a plan together.

 If you or your partner reduce your working hours this could affect your financial situation.
 You may be entitled to certain benefits and grants.
 It can help to get some financial advice to make sure you’re getting all the help you need.